 What is a Reserve?

 Everything here and surrounding the Torrey Pines State Natural Reserve is a protected area.
-That includes the Penasquitos River Valley east of the highway, which is one of the last salt marsh estuaries in San Diego and the Underwater Ecological Reserve offshore.
+That includes the Penasquitos River Valley east of the highway, one of the last salt marsh estuaries in San Diego, and the Underwater Ecological Reserve offshore.

-A Reserve is not a ‘park,’ but an assigned area of importance and commonly is one that contains threatened plants, animal habitats, or unique geological formations.
+A Reserve is not a ‘park,’ but an assigned area of importance and commonly contains threatened plants, animal habitats, or unique geological formations.

-There are over 300 birds and native plant species that are threatened or endangered within the Torrey Pines State Natural Reserve.
-The Torrey Pine, which is the namesake of the Reserve, is a very rare endangered pine tree- the rarest pine tree in the United States, but more on that later.
+Over 300 birds and native plant species are threatened or endangered within the Torrey Pines State Natural Reserve.
+The Torrey Pine, the Reserve’s namesake, is a scarce endangered pine tree- the rarest pine tree in the United States, but more on that later.

 The Motto Here is “Preserve the Reserve”

 Because endangered and threatened species live here, there are stringent rules.
 For instance, no food or drink is allowed into the Reserve.
-Also, there are no trash cans within the park, so you are to take all trash with you.
+Also, there are no trash cans within the park so take all your trash with you.

-The sandstone cliffs can be dangerous, and there are also rattlesnakes, so children are to be with an adult at all times.
-You are also to stay on all trails as going off can damage the habitat.
-I think I covered most of everything, but please double-check this sign below.
+The sandstone cliffs can be dangerous, and there are also rattlesnakes, so children are always with an adult.
+It would help if you stayed on all trails, as going off can damage the habitat.
+I covered most of everything, but please double-check this sign below.

 General Information